 Improving children’s health and survival is our top priority in Laos.
-Many years of widespread conflict and poverty have stalled health care development, and poor public infrastructure combined with high mountainous terrain present a constant barrier for children and families to access high-quality health care.
+Many years of widespread conflict and poverty have stalled health-care development, and poor infrastructure combined with a mountainous terrain present a constant barrier for children and families to access high-quality health care.

-Children are the most vulnerable and affected by these challenges.
 It is common for children to die from preventable conditions and treatable diseases, such as malaria, pneumonia, and diarrhea.
-The prevalence of malnutrition is high, and immunization rates are low.
-Approximately 64 of every 1,000 children will not live to see their fifth birthday.
+Malnutrition is widespread.
+Immunization rates are low.
+Approximately 63 of every 1,000 children will not live to see their fifth birthday.

 Lao Friends Hospital for Children opened in February 2015 with the intent to establish a locally-sustainable hospital by and for the Lao people.

-LFHC phased-in its health care services.
+LFHC phased-in its health-care services.
 First to open was the Outpatient Department, where 47 children were seen on opening day.
 The hospital now treats more than 20,000 children annually.
-Our doctors, nurses and staff deliver care to all children with dedication, smiles, and a caring, compassionate attitude.
+Our doctors, nurses and staff deliver care with dedication, smiles, and a compassionate attitude.

-The hospital also emphasizes education.
-Our staff instructs family members on such topics as nutrition, vaccinations, breastfeeding support, oral health, family planning, and disease-prevention.
+Our hospital is also an education center.
+Our staff instructs family members on such topics as nutrition, vaccinations, breastfeeding, oral health, family planning, and disease-prevention.

 LFHC is the only hospital in northern Laos to exclusively offer neonatal services, providing life-saving care for newborn babies who otherwise have no access to proper health care for essential development.

 LFHC has developed into an international-standard pediatric hospital, offering such services as:

 - Inpatient Department